tibor309/webtop/README.md

 By default, this container has no authentication.
 Configure the optional environment variables `CUSTOM_USER` and `PASSWORD` to enable basic HTTP auth.
 This should only be used to locally secure the container on a local network.
 If you're exposing this container to the internet, it's recommended to use a reverse proxy or a VPN such as [SWAG][lsswag] or Tailscale.

 ## Config
 Containers are configured using parameters passed at runtime (such as those above).
 These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
 For example, `-p 8080:80` would expose port `80` from inside the container to be accessible from the host's IP on port `8080` outside the container.
-Further options can be found on the [Selkies Base Images][lsselkies-op] repo.
+Further options can be found on the [Selkies Base Images][lsselkies-op] or the [KasmVNC Base Images][lskasm-op] repo.

 | Parameter | Function |